For sportstats home

 53-Test gap going back to Kane Williamson’s 251 in 2020.
 This represents

 quite a dearth of giant scores in this decade, maybe an effect of ‘Bazball’.
+Modern batsmen are so prone to hitting the ball

-is perhaps not surprising that giant scores have become so rare.
-Having said
+in the air nowadays that it is perhaps not surprising that giant scores have

-that, it is interesting that Root and Brook hit only 3 sixes in their
+become so rare.
+Having said that, it is interesting that Root and Brook hit

-combined 579 runs.
+only 3 sixes in their combined 579 runs.
 There were six 250s in the space of 25 Tests in

 1957-58. ********* At Chittagong in March, Prabath Jayasuriya was

 dropped by three Bangladeshi slips fielders off the same ball.
-Jayauriya was
+Jayauriya was on 6 when he edged a ball off Khaled Ahmed;

-missed the chance but it then deflected to Dipu at 2nd and on to Zakir at 3rd,
+it then deflected to Dipu at 2nd

-but none of them could hang on. ******** |
+and on to Zakir at 3rd, but none of them could hang on. ******** |

 4 November 2024 Why Eleven?
 There was an interesting question on a ACS chat site